List of Super Bowl lead-out programs: Overview

-It is common for affiliates in the home markets of the competing teams to delay the lead-out show further, until after additional local post-game coverage (though in 2018, despite the Philadelphia Eagles's win, NBC's Philadelphia station WCAU chose to carry post-game coverage to their Cozi TV subchannel instead in order to carry This Is Us as scheduled, to reduce viewer inconvenience).
+It is common for affiliates in the home markets of the competing teams to delay the lead-out show further, until after additional local post-game coverage (though in 2018, despite the Philadelphia Eagles's win, NBC's Philadelphia station WCAU chose to carry post-game coverage to their Cozi TV subchannel while This Is Us is airing on the main channel as scheduled then moved its postgame coverage back to WCAU at 11 p.m. once NBC's programming ends, to reduce viewer inconvenience).

 In 1979, 1999, 2010, and 2017, and largely from the mid-1980s through the mid-1990s, this slot was used to showcase a new series or movie, such as The A-Team or The Wonder Years, or broadcast a special episode of an "up-and-coming" series.
 However, many of the series were ultimately unsuccessful, with some being canceled within a matter of weeks.
 Since then, virtually all of the programs in the post-game timeslot have been special episodes of series that had already aired for at least one season.